gchudnov/squel-java/README.md

 `.table()`
 `.where()`

-To create an UPDATE-query, get a QueryBuilder instance by invoking `Squel.update()`, provide the name of a table and a field to update:
+To create an UPDATE-query, get a QueryBuilder instance by invoking `Squel.update()`, provide the name of a table and a field or fields to update:
 ```java
 QueryBuilder q = Squel.update()
     .table("users")